-Burrowing owls occur in several locations on Travis AFB especially within the main cantonment area (e.g. the Q-District area), near the dirt berms behind the skeet range, structures within the Munitions Area and occasionally near the runway and taxiway (Marty 2017c).
-Burrowing owls will be encouraged away from the airfield to prevent future BASH risks.
+Burrowing owls occur in several locations on Travis AFB especially within the main cantonment area (e.g. the Q-District area), near the dirt berms behind the skeet range, structures within the Munitions Area and the airfield to prevent future BASH risks.
 However, our most recent data indicates no nesting on the airfield by burrowing owls (USDA/BASH Team's Monthly Report).
 However, we are monitoring specific nesting locations and the number of adults on Base.
 This baseline data will enable us to determine the success of our burrowing owl management program.
 Due to the decline in the population of burrowing owls elsewhere in Solano Co our partners the USFWS & CDFW are working closely with us to maintain Travis AFB burrowing owl population.
 It should be noted nesting success has improved over the three years surveyed from 2014-2016 (Marty 2017c).